hyperledger-solang/solang/docs/language.rst

 .. note::

-  Parity Substrate allows multiple constructors to be defined, which is not true for Hyperledge Burrow or ewasm.
+  Parity Substrate allows multiple constructors to be defined, which is not true for Hyperledger Burrow or ewasm.
 So, when building for Substrate, multiple constructors can be defined as long as their argument list is different (i.e. overloaded).